-Our future success depends on our ability to retain our chief executive officer and other key executives and to attract, retain and motivate qualified personnel.
+Our future success depends on our ability to retain our key executives and scientific leadership and to attract, retain and motivate qualified personnel.

 We are highly dependent on the principal members of our management and scientific teams, each of whom is employed "at will," meaning we or they may terminate the employment relationship at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.
 The loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.